bitcodelab/bitcodelab/README.md

 The languages I feel more passionate about, and have a higher degree of expertise, are:

--Java
+Java

--Python
+Python

--Php
+Php

--MySql
+MySql

--Html+css
+Html+css

--Javascript
+Javascript

 I also have programmed in the following languages before.

--Node.js
+Node.js
--C
+C
--R
+R
--Prolog
+Prolog
--Assembly
+Assembly
--Visual Basic
+Visual Basic

 I have knowledge of the following technologies, frameworks and IDEs.

--Linux
+Linux
--Windows
+Windows
--Apache server
+Apache server
--Laravel
+Laravel
--Netbeans
+Netbeans
--Eclipse
+Eclipse
--Vs code
+Vs code
--R studio
+R studio
--Websockets
+Websockets
--Server-sent events
+Server-sent events

 Bellow you can find some topics that interest me:

--Artificial intelligence
+Artificial intelligence
--Machine learning
+Machine learning
--Data science
+Data science
--Software development
+Software development